ryanadriel/ryanadriel/README.md

 <li>💬 Contact me <a href="adrielryan.tj@hotmail.com" target="_blank">adrielryan.tj@hotmail.com</a></li>
 <li>📍 Currently live in Brazil.</li>
 <li>😄 You can call me "Ryan".</li>
-</br></br></br>
-<p>Here in Brazil I work in an advertising company, I am currently generally responsible for the development sector, acting as a full stack dev, I migrated the client sites from Codeignite to Laravel with the authorization of the directors and clients, I requested a web domain for testing, in other words Before uploading an application to production, I can do real tests with the application already in production so that if necessary, bugs can be fixed before any implementation for real use.
-I'm looking to migrate to backend development with a focus on Java.</p>

 <h5 align="center" dir="auto">Contact</h5>
 <p align="center" dir="auto">